techidaily/site-games-able/source/_posts/chdman-to-the-rescue-tailoring-old-games-for-modern-storage.md

 * Genesis Plus GX.
 * PicoDrive.

- Because of[how LaunchBox works](https://www.makeuseof.com/what-is-launchbox-how-it-works/) and other front-end services you can use for emulation, like[using RetroArch on Windows](https://www.makeuseof.com/windows-retroarch-setup/) , CHDs should work on these services too.
+ Because of [how LaunchBox works](https://www.makeuseof.com/what-is-launchbox-how-it-works/) and other front-end services you can use for emulation, like [using RetroArch on Windows](https://www.makeuseof.com/windows-retroarch-setup/) , CHDs should work on these services too.

 ### How Can You Check Your CHDs?